Slow Turismo: History

 They issued another single, "You Were Dead", in late 2016, which Pilerats' Hayden Davies felt was, "evidently far more laid-back, with summery guitar riffs that glisten underneath hushed vocals from the band’s frontman, and the occasional backing vocal from the SAFIA frontman himself."
 The single was produced by Ben Woolner of Safia.
-A further single, "Pistol Powder", followed, which was described by Savage Thrills' correspondent, "[it] doesn't sound as melancholic as 'You Were Dead' or the songs from Slow Turismo’s eponymous 2015 EP, its sound is comparable to the poignance of waking from a dream that you try to recall 'just before it goes'."
+A further single, "Pistol Powder", followed, which was described by Savage Thrills' correspondent, "[it] doesn't sound as melancholic as 'You Were Dead' or the songs from [the band's] eponymous 2015 EP, its sound is comparable to the poignancy of waking from a dream that you try to recall 'just before it goes'."
 The group have toured to Sydney and Melbourne.

+Slow Tourismo won the Triple J Unearthed competition for a performance slot at Groovin' the Moo festival in Canberra in 2017.